Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 · You know the basic concepts of financial management and the legislation related to it.

-· You know the basic financial statement analysis.
+· You know the basic financial statement analysis as a tool for analyzing company’s success.

-· You are able to utilize Excel in a basic financial statement analysis.
+· You are able to use Excel in a basic financial statement analysis.

-· You know the significance of personal financial sustainability.
+· You know the factors related to the personal financial sustainability.

 Content: